 Common Admission Test (CAT) is the most popular entrance exam for MBA admissions.
-It is national level test conducted by the Indian Institutes of Management (IIMs) as an entrance exam for admission to the Post-graduate and Fellow Programs in management courses of several management institutes in India including the IIMs.
+It is computer-based national level entrance test conducted by the Indian Institutes of Management (IIMs) for admission to to MBA/PGDM courses at 20 IIMs as well as more than 500 B-Schools across India.

-Application Procedure: You have to first buy the CAT voucher.
-Registration is done online at iimcat.ac.in.
+Application Procedure: You have to first register and create your unique User ID and Password.
+After registration, login again and fill up the application form.
 You must have a valid email id as IIMs will do all the communications by that email id only.

 CAT is a computer based test.
 It has three sections:

 QA and VRC consists of 34 questions, whereas DILR section has 32 questions, making total of 100 questions in the paper.
 The duration of the exam is 120 minutes (2 hours).
 Some questions in each section may not be of multiple choice type.
 Instead, direct answers are to be typed on the screen.
 Basic on-screen calculator is available for computation.

 |Data Interpretation & Logical Reasoning (DI & LR)||24||8||32||96||40|

 |Quantitative Ability (QA)||27||7||34||102||40|

 You are allotted exactly 40 minutes for answering questions in each section and you cannot switch from one section to another while answering questions in a section.

 Marking Scheme: You are awarded three marks for each correct answer.
 The test carries negative marking, one mark is deducted for each wrong answer.
 However, there is no negative marking for non-MCQs or TITA (Type In The Answer) questions.